zorkow/glass-4-accessibility/code/StrokeRecog/README.md

 ##Running the program##

 You will need the Java OpenCV library (v2.4.9) installed and added to the build path as a user library (see [here][1] for download and [here][2] for using with Eclipse).
+For the Character Recognition part of the code to work, the two external JAR files, Ink.jar and Jama.jar need to be added to the build path.
+These files can be found in the Stroke Recognition code folder.
+The files in the 'lspData' folder are also required should be included copied to the project directory.

 The program is designed to take input from any one of:
 >1) Webcam